 Vari is a great beach with fine sand and its waters are particularly calm and clear.
 Agathopes is a popular sandy beach with several tavernas that lies close to a small naval base.

 Finikas is lovely as the beach has numerous tamarisk trees that give some welcome shade and there is a good fish taverna by the beach.
 Azolimenas beach is pleasant, but seems to be windier than most!

 The best way to get around the island if you don’t want to take the bus is by hiking or cycling, and two places hire cycles.
 If you are happy to cycle or walk for some distance, away from the towns and villages, you will find beautifully unspoiled and secluded coves.

 Check out: The best Syros beaches to visit.

 16. Watch the sunset from Galissas seaside resort

-This is definitely the spot to be as the sun begins to sink in the sky!
-Galissas is a lovely village, with a snazzy fishing harbour that has been built to appeal to the yachting fraternity and it certainly does!
+This is the spot to be as the sun begins to sink in the sky!
+Galissas is a lovely village with a snazzy fishing harbor that has been built to appeal to the yachting fraternity and it certainly does!

-You might want to check out: my guide to the Galissas Beach Town.
+You might want to check out: my guide to Galissas Beach Town.